The Great Day of Girona: Installation in Girona

 The group of figures situated in the left-hand side is formed by the last line of defenders of the city, with General Alvarez de Castro prominently portrayed.

-The composition is similar to that of Vernet’s Battle of Somosierra of 1812, where the mountain in the background frames the figures on horseback and creates a competition of importance with the wounded foreground figures.
+The composition is similar to that of Vernet’s The Battle of Somosierra of 1816, where the mountain in the background frames the figures on horseback and creates a competition of importance with the wounded foreground figures.

 In the bottom section of The Great Day of Girona, or the foreground of the battle, the wounded and dead are depicted, employing maximum realism for the most dramatic images.
 One figure, situated at the centre of the composition, below the figure of the General, represents the same type of female figure as found in another of Martí Alsina’s works, The Company of Saint Barbara.
 She is typical of military bodies, who assist the wounded in battle.
 She wears a red ribbon tied in a loop on her left arm, distinguishing her as an aide.
 More of these similar female aid-figures can be observed – some helping the injured and others distributing food and drink.

 At the extreme right, the retreating French Army can be seen, the figures blurred to such an extent that they avoid important presence in the composition.